Boundary page

 Source drift

-People use facebook, fb, and meta interchangeably, then wonder why source reports fragment.
+People use facebook, fb, and meta interchangeably, then wonder why source rows fragment.

-Wrong fixChange separators or casing and hope the duplicate rows merge.
+Wrong fixChange separators or casing and hope the duplicates merge.

 Campaign readability